StorageB/custom-command-toggle/README.md

 # Custom Command Toggle

-#### A GNOME extension to run commands using a GNOME quick toggle.
+#### A GNOME extension to create custom quick toggle buttons.

-Custom Command Toggle is an extension for GNOME 45/46/47 to run user-defined commands from a fully customizable quick toggle button.
+Custom Command Toggle is an extension for GNOME 45/46/47/48 to create custom fully customizable quick toggle buttons.

 <br>